jony255/libSSD1306/README.md

 2. Can complicate the build-system setup if more than one microcontroller is used within the same codebase.

-3. The implementation must be compiled with the library and violates the [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).
+3. The glue code must be compiled with the library and violates the [open-closed principle](https://en.wikipedia.org/wiki/Open-closed_principle).
    I could [weakly](https://en.wikipedia.org/wiki/Weak_symbol) define the functions to get around this, but that requires a compiler attribute which is